Building an eval harness that actually catches regressions

 Why it moved the needle

-The 18% correctness lift across deployments did not come from a smarter prompt.
+The 18% correctness lift was measured as a relative improvement in rubric pass rate on the production-derived canary sets used by those deployments, not as a universal benchmark score.
+It did not come from a smarter prompt.
 It came from being able to see, in minutes, which kinds of queries each iteration was breaking.
 Roughly half the prompt and retrieval changes we previously shipped would have been reverted if we had been measuring this way from the start.

 We also caught a class of silent regression where retrieval quality dropped but generation papered over it with plausible-sounding output.
 Without scoring retrieval and generation separately, that kind of failure is invisible.